Funding Opportunities for First Nations

-New Relationship Trust funding programs support First Nations in B.C. with grants for nation-building, economic growth, education, and more.
+New Relationship Trust is a BC First Nations nonprofit that provides funding programs designed to support First Nations across B.C.
+These grants strengthen nation-building, economic growth, education, cultural revitalization, and long-term community wellbeing.

-The feature program is Nation Building which focuses on providing funding to First Nation communities on almost any project/activity that supports their unique path towards their own version of nationhood.
+Our feature program is Nation Building, which offers funding to First Nation communities for almost any project or activity that supports their unique path toward self-determined nationhood.

 Nation Building